What Does the Future of Data Science Hold?

 IT-focused jobs have grown with the increasing importance of technology.
 The Bureau of Labor Statistics anticipates computer and information technology jobs will grow 13 percent between 2016 and 2026, above the average rate for all occupations.
 Yet data science careers have seen the most explosive growth.

-Data scientist roles have grown more than 650 percent since 2012, according to a 2017 analysis on LinkedIn.
+Data scientist roles have grown more than 650 percent since 2012, according to an analysis on LinkedIn.
 The position has since become one of the most in-demand jobs, ranking No. 2 behind machine learning engineer (a data scientist-adjacent job) among top emerging professions.

 What’s feeding the high demand for data scientists?
 Mostly businesses’ appetites for big data.
 Chief information officers—those executives in charge of IT decision-making—responding to a 2018 Gartner survey said analytics and business intelligence solutions were the most critical technologies for reaching company objectives.
 As a result, they consistently ranked data skills as the most sought-after quality in talent.